 The Rule of Thirds teaches us how to create pleasing and interesting compositions within the camera frame.
 Get great visuals in your video presentations.
 Learn how to easily apply the “Rule of Thirds” and the powerful eye-tracking “F” in your videos.

 Anyone can put themselves on Video.
 But NOT Everyone is W-a-t-c-h-a-b-l-e!
-Develop your on-camera mindset and be more confident on video.
+Develop your on-camera mindset.
 Apply these Pro Tips before your next video shoot to appear more confident, lively, and watchable on Video!

 Careful make-up application is critical.
 We provide you with a step by step make-up application process, along with expert tips and techniques to get you camera ready for your business videos.